-Provided that the parties shall not be required to disclose or have recorded any other particulars relating to such contract.
+Provided that the parties shall not be required to disclose or have recorded any other particular relating to such contract.

-126. In the absence of any provision to the contrary in the licence contract, the licensee shall -

 Rights of licensee.

-(a) be entitled to use the mark within the territory of Sri Lanka, during the entire period of registration of the mark, including renewals, in respect of all the goods or services for which the mark is registered; (b) not be entitled to assign or transmit his rights under the licence contract or grant sub-licences to third parties.
+126.In the absence of any provision to the contrary in the licence contract, the licensee shall (a) be entitled to use the mark within the territory of Sri Lanka, during the entire period of registration of the mark, including renewals, in respect of all the goods or services for which the mark is registered; (b) not be entitled to assign or transmit his rights under the licence